Be sexist. Be racist. Be offensive and uncouth. Be brash, politically incorrect, and insensitive. Be messy and unrehearsed.

 Laugh!
 So you don’t know how to be, or what to say.
 So what?
 You’ll figure it out.
 Listen.
 Pay attention.
 Look into their eyes.
 Connect.

 Live.
 Be alive.
 Be human.
 Commit to being authentic and true to your soul.
-Know that your truth will change often in a lifetime, and rigidity is a guarantee for repeated injury.
+Know that your truth will change often in a lifetime, and rigidity is a guarantee of repeated injury.

 We can’t keep pretending to be socially cohesive if we keep pretending that these pathetic, pandering politicians and ridiculous, childish mouthpieces (and worse, celebrities) are the only ones allowed to have an opinion – or, more accurately, a coached, scripted opinion.
 They’re all actors.